 When to see a doctor

-See your doctor if you develop unusual vaginal discomfort, especially if:
+See your health care provider if you develop vaginal discomfort, especially if:

 - You have a particularly unpleasant vaginal odor, discharge or itching.

 - You've never had a vaginal infection.
-Seeing your doctor can establish the cause and help you learn to identify the signs and symptoms.
+Seeing your health care provider can establish the cause and help you learn to identify the signs and symptoms.

 - You've had vaginal infections before.

 - You've had multiple sex partners or a recent new partner.
-You could have a sexually transmitted infection.
-Some sexually transmitted infections have signs and symptoms similar to those of a yeast infection or bacterial vaginosis.
+You could have a sexually transmitted infection, some of which have signs and symptoms similar to those of a yeast infection or bacterial vaginosis.

 - You've completed a course of over-the-counter anti-yeast medication and your symptoms persist.